ConductionNL/conduction-website/docs/Projects/Nextcon.md

 - Rights management: Ensuring proper access control and security measures
 - Authentication: Implementing robust user verification systems
 - External collaboration: Maintaining seamless interaction with external partners and clients
+- Support Model: Evaluate the necessity of a paid SLA for Nextcloud support versus leveraging internal technical expertise for self-support

 The evaluation criteria follows a pragmatic "Good enough" approach.
 While we acknowledge that Nextcloud may not match every feature of Google Suite perfectly, our goal is to ensure that the platform meets our core operational requirements effectively.
 This realistic approach focuses on essential functionality rather than feature-for-feature parity.

+## Financial Comparison

+### Current Costs (Google Suite)
+- Google Workspace Business Standard: €12.00 per user/month
+- Estimated annual cost for 15 users: €2,160

+### Projected Nextcloud Costs
+- Self-hosted infrastructure: €150/month
+- Storage costs: €50/month
+- Optional Enterprise support: €1,900/year
+- Estimated annual total: €2,400 - €4,300 (depending on support model)

+The financial analysis shows that with 15 users, the current Google Suite costs are lower than the projected Nextcloud costs.
+However, the self-hosted model still provides more control over costs and scalability while maintaining operational efficiency.
+As our team grows, Nextcloud becomes more cost-effective since the infrastructure costs remain relatively stable regardless of user count.
+It is only cost effective to enable enterpice support above 30 users.

 ## Technical Comparison